 - s/he had a permit denied within one year prior to the most recent application or had a permit revoked within four years prior to the most recent application.2

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our LA Advocates and Shelters page to find a local domestic violence organization near you.

 For additional information on gun laws in Louisiana, you can go to the Giffords Law Center website.